LaBSo/kood.io/powertools/terms.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[INSERT LINK]**.
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at https://kood.io/privacy .

 ## Third-Party Services